-- Give the object classifier database a descriptive name. - Set the size of the database. - Select the Object Trackers (1.1.1) driver or Object Trackers (2.2.2) from the dropdown list.
+- Give the object classifier database a descriptive name. - Set the size of the database. - Select the Object Trackers (1.1) driver from the drop-down list.

-Note: Object Trackers (2.2.2) includes a category column that the user can filter, corresponding to the trigger label rather than the classification label (for example: 'vehicle' rather than 'car', 'bus', etc).
+Note: Object Trackers (2.2.2) includes a category column that the user can filter, corresponding to the trigger label rather than the classification label (for example: 'vehicle' rather than 'car','bus', etc).